marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 ### ***Decisions Server***
 Once you have installed Production Decisions Server pattern, you will need to do a few steps.

-1. Map Your LDAP Groups to IDP Roles
+1. Map Your LDAP Groups to IDP Roles(<font color=red>only for 22.0.2 - not needed for 23.0.1)</font>
 2. Install and Configure your Rule Designer

 #### Map LDAP groups to Roles

-Run the following command to Import and Map your LDAP groups to Zen roles
+Run the following command to Import and Map your LDAP groups to Zen roles (<font color=red>only for 22.0.2 - not needed for 23.0.1)</font>

 ```
 /data/daffy/cp4ba/service.sh <env_name> --decisionImportLDAPGroups